tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-021-merge-two-sorted-lists.md

 ### The Cheating Solution

 This is a problem about linked lists, so you should solve it in a way that shows you understand linked lists.
-For the first example, let's ignore that and cheat.
+For the first example, let's throw that sensible approach out of the window.
 Instead of merging the lists by comparing values and putting together a new list, we'll instead turn the lists into arrays, merge those, then convert the arrays back into linked lists.

 This is perfectly functional, but it probably won't go over well in interviews.